ALTIBASE/Documents/Manuals/Altibase_7.1/eng/API User's Manual.md

-#### 연결 설정
+#### Connection Setting

-이 절에서는 .NET Core 응용 프로그램에서 Altibase 서버에 접속하는 방법을 설명한다.
+This section describes how to connect to the Altibase server from the .NET core application program.

-##### Connection String
+##### Using the Connection URL

-Altibase 서버에 접속하기 위한 연결 문자열의 형태는 다음과 같다.
+The connection string to access the Altibase server is as follows:

 ~~~c#
 Server=127.0.0.1;PORT=20300;User=sys;Password=manager;connection_properties=value;...
 ~~~

-##### About Connection Attributes
+##### Setting Connection Properties

-위의 기본 연결 속성 외에 연결 문자열에서 사용할 수 있는 연결 속성을 설명한다. 각 연결 속성의 설명은 아래의 형식으로 작성되어 있다.

-This section offers descriptions of the connection attributes available for use when connecting to Altibase except the Connection String.
-The following items are included in the description of each attribute:
+This section describes additional connection properties that can be used in the connection string besides the default connection properties mentioned above.
+The following items are included in the description of each property:

 - Default Value : The value used by default, if no other value is specified
 - Range : The value available for specification
-- Mandatory : Whether or not the attribute must be specified
+- Mandatory : Whether or not the property must be specified
 - Setting Range :
-  Altibase 서버에 연결된 이후에 설정한 속성의 영향 범위에 따라 시스템과 세션으로 구분한다.
+  The Setting Range is classified into System, Session, and N/A based on the scope of the property set after connecting to the Altibase server.
-  - System : The attribute configuration affects other sessions.설정한 속성이 다른 세션에 영향을 준다.
+  - System : This property setting can affects other sessions.
-  - Session : The attribute configuration affects only itself.설정한 속성은 해당 세션에만 영향을 준다.
+  - Session : This property setting affects only the session itself.
-  - N/A : 이 속성은 Altibase 서버에 연결하는 과정에서만 영향을 받는다.
+  - N/A : This property setting only affects the process of connecting to the Altibase server.
-- Description: The description of the attribute
+- Description: The description of the property.

 ###### application name